workfloworchestrator/orchestrator-core/docs/workshops/beginner/start-applications.md

 ### Start client

-From the `orchestrator-core-gui` folder, initialize your shell environment with the variables from `.env.local` and start the client:
+From the `example-orchestrator-ui` folder, initialize your shell environment with the variables from `.env.local` and start the client:

 ```